How do interest rates work?

 How can I get lower interest rates on a loan?

 The main one is to improve your credit score.
 This can be done by ensuring all your financial information is accurate, making payments on time and showing you’re trustworthy with credit.
-Paying off other debts can also help to make you less risky as a borrower.
+Paying off other debts may also help to make you less risky as a borrower.

 Consider a secured loan from Evolution Money

-If you’re looking to make some home improvements, consolidate your debts or get a loan for any other reason, consider borrowing from Evolution Money.
-We offer secured loans for homeowners up to £100,000, with flexible loan terms from 3 to 20 years.
-Check your eligibility with our online form today.
+Whether you’re looking to make some home improvements, consolidate your debts or get a loan for another reason, consider borrowing from Evolution Money.
+We offer secured loans for homeowners up to £105,000, with flexible loan terms from 3 to 20 years.

-Representative 23.06% APRC (Variable).
+Representative 17.46% APRC (Variable)

-Think carefully before securing debts against your home may be repossessed if you do not keep up repayments on your mortgage or any other loan secured against it.
+Think carefully before securing debts against your home.
+Your home may be repossessed if you do not keep up repayments on your mortgage or any other loan secured against it.
 If you are thinking of consolidating existing borrowing, you should be aware that you may be extending the terms of the debt and increasing the total amount you repay.

-© 2025 Evolution Money | Cookies | Terms & Conditions | Fair Processing Notice
+© 2026 Evolution Money | Cookies | Terms & Conditions | Fair Processing Notice

 Start Here